ansible-community/community-website/posts/archive/pump-up-your-itil-with-automation.md

 ![database population](/images/posts/archive/database-population-diagram.png)

-Let\'s assume you have a service portal where customers can order new services or modify and decommission them, using a service catalogue and a dialog driving them through the choices they need to make.
+Let's assume you have a service portal where customers can order new services or modify and decommission them, using a service catalogue and a dialog driving them through the choices they need to make.
 Using the input variables grabbed through the dialog, the service portal can,